DiAReL: Reinforcement Learning with Disturbance Awareness for Robust Sim2Real Policy Transfer in Robot Control: EXPERIMENT SETUP

 \section{EXPERIMENT SETUP}

-The simulation environment\footnote[1]{The simulator used for the experiments is available at: https://github.com/tum-i6/VTPRL}, developed with Dynamic Animation and Robotics Toolkit (DART) \cite{Lee2018}, has a similar API to OpenAI Gym \cite{Brockman2016OpenAI} and enables the parallel simulation of multiple robots to expedite the training process.
-The environment consists of a KUKA LBR iiwa 14 robot manipulator \cite{Kuka}, mounted on the floor and with the first two joints under control.
-The robot's parameters and meshes used in simulation were obtained from the URDF data provided by ROS-Industrial \cite{ROSindustrial}, while the real robot was controlled using the IIWA stack \cite{Hennersperger2017MRIBased} through ROS. \Cref{fig:sim_and_real} shows a top view of the simulated and real environment in reaching a target.
+The simulation environment\footnote[1]{The simulator used for the experiments is available at: https://github.com/tum-i6/VTPRL/tree/pushing-task-updates}, developed with Unity and Dynamic Animation and Robotics Toolkit (DART), provides an interface similar to OpenAI Gym and supports parallel robot simulations to accelerate training.
+The environment comprises a floor-mounted KUKA LBR iiwa 14 robot manipulator.
+The robot's parameters and meshes used in the simulation were obtained from the URDF data provided by ROS-Industrial, whereas the real robot was controlled using the IIWA stack through ROS. \Cref{fig:sim_and_real} shows top views of the simulated and the real environments in the two tasks: (a) target reaching and (b) box pushing.